-In order to defer all of your income tax consequences, you must select your Qualified Intermediary, and have the Purchase and Sale Agreement and any related Escrow Instructions (if applicable) assigned to your Qualified Intermediary, before the close of your relinquished property.
+To defer all of your income tax consequences, you must select your Qualified Intermediary, and have the Purchase and Sale Agreement and any related Escrow Instructions (if applicable) assigned to your Qualified Intermediary, before the close of the sale of your relinquished property.

 Transactions that close without a 1031 Exchange set-up prior to closing will be taxable because you have the right to the net proceeds.